miltondimos/assignment2-release/assignment2_spec.md

 * `(const double& value)`: the input arguments to this function, where the chosen algorithm (which is `std::for_each` in this case) passes each value between the start and end iterators
 * `{ ... }`: the contents of the function

 The parameters which are captured (the first section `[ ... ]`) declare which variables that exist in the scope that this lambda function is defined in which are to be passed to the lambda function.
 If the `&` was omitted, the parameter would be copied and the copy is passed to the lambda function.
 With the `&`, a reference to the original parameter is created and the reference is passed in to the lambda function.
+The lambda function can also store the `this` pointer by value using the syntex `[this]`

 ```cpp
   std::cout << "Largest value is: " << maxValue << std::endl;